Claire Clairmont: Later life

+Governess in Russia

 Devastated after Shelley's death, Mary returned to England.
-She paid for Clairmont to travel to her brother's home in Vienna where she stayed for a year, before relocating to Russia, where she worked as a governess from 1825 to 1828.
+She paid for Clairmont to travel to her brother's home in Vienna where she stayed for a year, before relocating to Russia, where she worked as a governess from 1825 to 1828, firstly in St Petersburg and then in Moscow.
+During her time in Russia, she witnessed the Decembrist revolt.
 The people she worked for treated her almost as a member of the family.
 Still, what Clairmont longed for most of all was privacy and peace and quiet, as she complained in letters to Mary Shelley.

 Two Russian men she met commented on her general disdain for the male sex; irritated by their assumption that since she was always falling in love, she would return their affections if they flirted with her, Clairmont joked in a letter to Mary Shelley that perhaps she should fall in love with both of them at once and prove them wrong.

+Dresden

 She returned to England in 1828, but remained there only a short while before departing for Dresden, where she was employed as a companion and housekeeper.
 Scholar Bradford A. Booth suggested in 1938 that Clairmont, driven by a need for money, might have been the true author of most of The Pole, an 1830 short story that appeared in the magazine The Court Assembly and Belle Assemblée as by "The Author of Frankenstein".
 Unlike Mary Shelley, Clairmont was familiar with the Polish used in the story.
 At one point, she thought of writing a book about the dangers that might result from "erroneous opinions" about the relations between men and women, using examples from the lives of Shelley and Byron.
 She did not make many literary attempts, as she explained to her friend Jane Williams:

-But in our family, if you cannot write an epic or novel, that by its originality knocks all other novels on the head, you are a despicable creature, not worth acknowledging.